Tanikai/mensaplan-web-interface/README.md

 # Ulm University Mensaplan

+## Note

+This repository is no longer maintained.
+See [Tanikai/uniulm_mensa_frontend](https://github.com/Tanikai/uniulm_mensa_frontend/) for a new PWA version with nutrition information and diet filtering.

+## About

 This project contains a web UI for the daily canteen plans at Ulm University.
 The following canteens are supported:

 - Mensa Uni Süd